-- how staff will help pupils, students and members of the public/visitors to leave the building; - 'sweeping' of the premises by staff to guide people to the nearest exit when the fire alarm sounds; - designating particular areas of your educational premises for supervisors to check that no one remains inside: - calling the emergency services; - carrying out evacuation roll calls; - taking charge at the assembly area; - meeting and directing fire engines; and - cover arrangements when nominated people are on leave.
+- how staff will help members of the public/visitors to leave the building; - how staff will help children and disabled people to leave the building; - 'sweeping' of the theatre or cinema floors by staff to guide people to the nearest exit when the fire alarm sounds; - operating any specific safety controls (e.g. the switch to restore the normal lighting in the auditorium); - lowering the safety curtain; - designating particular areas of a theatre or cinema for supervisors to check that no one remains inside; - calling the emergency services; - carrying out evacuation roll calls of staff; - taking charge at the assembly area; - meeting and directing fire engines; and - cover arrangements when nominated people are on leave.